hiqdev/hidev/README.md

 ## Idea

-The idea behind the HiDev is to stop copying config files between your projects.
-And automate all repeated tasks of course.
-But firstly generate all the files that can be generated, namely:
+The main idea behind HiDev is to combine code generator and build tool to stop copying config files between your projects.
+And automate all the repeated tasks of course.
+But firstly generate all the files that can be generated, e.g.:

-- .gitignore, README.md, LICENSE, CHANGELOG.md
+- `.gitignore`, `README.md`, `LICENSE`, `CHANGELOG.md`
-- composer.json
+- `composer.json`
-- .travis.yml, .scrutinizer.yml
+- `.travis.yml`, `.scrutinizer.yml`
-- phpunit.xml, codeception.yml
+- `phpunit.xml`, `codeception.yml`
-- .php_cs
+- `.php_cs`
-- source and test skeleton files
+- skeleton source and test files

 You write a simple config specifying general information about your package and plugins to be used.
 HiDev alone does nothing at all!
 You specify what